 Regional work including geophysical surveys, and mapping were completed to the late 1990’s.
 Two widely spaced soil sampling programmes were completed over the greenstone belt by different explorers (2001 and 2011) in which low level gold, nickel, cobalt, platinum and lead anomalies.
 A closer spaced sampling programme was completed in 2011 around the Rabbit Bore workings with a maximum result of 2.18 g/t Au.
 Recent sampling around the historic workings returned a maximum grade of 4.24g/t Au.
 An untested copper prospect was identified at the south end of lease with chalcopyrite in quartz/epidote veins assaying 3,400ppm Cu

-The Rabbit Bore prospect lies in a poorly explored but structurally prepared greenstone belt and has potential for both gold and nickel/cobalt mineralisation.
+The Rabbit Bore prospect lies in a poorly explored but structurally prepared greenstone belt and has potential for both gold, copper and nickel/cobalt mineralisation.
 There has been no recorded drilling on the tenement and with transported material covering the northern 60% of the lease area there is strong potential for unrecognised mineralisation.